Ferdinand Lassalle: University and Hegelianism

 Lassalle's university career was divided between the University of Breslau (1843–1844 and summer 1845) and the University of Berlin (1844–1845 and autumn 1845 onwards).
 It was in his early undergraduate days at Breslau that he discovered Georg Wilhelm Friedrich Hegel.
 This was a "first big milestone" in his life, providing a creed that gave him "full satisfaction".
-He became a devoted Hegelian, though not an adherent of the Young Hegelians.
 He described the philosophy as a "second birth" that gave him "clarity, self-assurance ... made of me self-containing Intellect, that is self-conscious God".
-Hegelian philosophy emancipated him from the revolutionary romanticism of Heine and made him a "determined socialist", albeit one who believed the new social order would arise from the "inevitable triumph of the Hegelian idea" rather than from barricades.
-His study of Hegel also reinforced his high regard for Prussia.
 Hegelian dialectic became an instrument for solving problems in line with his own desires and contributed to his self-assurance, but at the cost of his sense of humour, proportion, and self-criticism.
+He joined the Raczeks, a Breslau student association dedicated to studying Hegel and his successors like Ludwig Feuerbach and Arnold Ruge, though Lassalle was not an adherent of the Young Hegelians.

-He joined the Raczeks, a Breslau student association dedicated to studying Hegel and his successors like Ludwig Feuerbach and Arnold Ruge.
-In April 1844, he moved to Berlin, living frugally at 52 Unter den Linden and dedicating himself to an austere regime of study, focusing on Hegel.
-He wrote a forty-page letter to his father outlining his Hegelian interpretation of history, industry, and the eventual emergence of a Communist State where "man’s subjective individuality will come to real fruition in the conception of the State as an organised whole".
+In April 1844, Lassalle moved to Berlin, living frugally at 52 Unter den Linden and dedicating himself to an austere regime of study, focusing on Hegel.
+The philosophy emancipated him from the revolutionary romanticism of Heine and made him a "determined socialist", albeit one who believed the new social order would arise from the "inevitable triumph of the Hegelian idea" rather than from barricades.
+His study of Hegel also reinforced his high regard for Prussia.
+He wrote a forty-page letter to his father outlining his Hegelian interpretation of history, industry, and the eventual emergence of a Communist State where "man's subjective individuality will come to real fruition in the conception of the State as an organised whole".

 His life in Berlin was not solely academic.
 He had a love affair with a musician, Lonni Grodzka, whom he helped marry off when he tired of her.
 He also formed a circle of followers, his "Triumviri": Arnold Mendelssohn (a doctor and cousin of the banking family), Alexander Oppenheim (a young lawyer), and Albert Lehfeldt (a student).
 Mendelssohn, in particular, fell under Lassalle's intellectual sway, writing letters of intense admiration.
 Lassalle's ambition at this time was to formulate his own philosophical system, with a work on Heraclitus as a preliminary step to establish his academic reputation.